liyt96/ML-pipeline-for-IR/README.md

 ### Introduction

 A Machine Learning pipeline for Information Retrieval.
-Builds a search engine for news articles in the end.
+Builds a machine learning based search engine for news articles.

 ### Feature Engineering